 Having hiked up all 46 of the Adirondacks’ high peaks in both summer and winter, most with marked trails on their forested slopes, MacKenzie said he has also climbed about 75 of the slides that usually consist of steep scrambles up slabs of exposed rock.
 In a web posting under the sobriquet MudRat, he described new or expanded stretches of open rock that last summer’s heavy rainstorms left on a dozen mountains.

 On Cascade, the new slide generally ranges from 50 to 100 feet wide.
 It follows the course of a waterfall, a shallow, clear stream in early July whose steady trilling accompanies the slide climb.
-In the spring snowmelt, the water will often cascade, living up to the name of both the mountain and the falls.

 "There used to be a trail up to the base of the waterfall and a dam up there.
 I don’t know how deep the pool was, a few feet maybe," MacKenzie said.
 "And now you’ll see the runout (from the flooding) blew the dam out.
 There’s pieces of pipe in it.
 It’s a whole new area. ...
 That was all wooded.
 A lot of moss.
 I would have never thought of climbing it, safely."

 Now, however, the Cascade slide, visible from Route 73, begins from the state picnic area between Upper and Lower Cascade Lakes, two long narrow waterways along one of the most scenic, white-knuckle drives in New York.
 It’s a short, sudden, unmarked turn down into the picnic area.
 A half-mile farther up the highway, roadside parking areas near the main trailhead were filled early on a summer Saturday.